Written by Andrea Thome

 About the Show

-Inspired by interviews with undocumented immigrants from Latin America living in New York, Fandango for Butterflies (and Coyotes) will premiere in February/March 2020 in all five boroughs of New York City!
-The piece will take the form of a fandango, a community celebration where stories are brought to life through live performance, music and dance.
-Our borough partners to-date are: LaGuardia Performing Arts Center (Queens); Lehman Stages (Bronx); The Point/Open Hydrant Theatre (Bronx); Snug Harbor Cultural Center (Staten Island): La Mama (Manhattan)
+Inspired by interviews with undocumented immigrants from Latin America living in New York, the piece takes the form of a fandango, a community celebration where stories are brought to life through live performance, music, and dance.

-The performances will be in English and Spanish with supertitles in both, making it fully accessible to Spanish and English-speaking audiences.
-We’re also partnering with the NYC Mayor’s Office of Immigrant Affairs who will have a booth at our performances, which will provide both immigrants and allies with resources and actionable steps.
+Performances are in English and Spanish with supertitles, making it fully accessible to Spanish and English-speaking audiences.
+During our 5 borough tour, we partnered with the NYC Mayor’s Office of Immigrant Affairs, who had a booth at select performances, which provided both immigrants and allies with resources and actionable steps.

 Support for the piece comes from

 Fandango for Butterflies (and Coyotes) was developed, in part, with assistance from the Orchard Project, Ari Edelson, Artistic Director